 |Registration: Click here||Registration: Registration: Click the 'Add to Cart' button below|

 The 19-hour certificate program emphasizes the use of an online CER tool and resource materials developed by the CER Collaborative to increase the consistency and transparency of the analyses of CER studies.
-The CER Collaborative online tool serves as a guide for learners as they assess the quality, relevance and rigor of evidence in CER studies.
+The CER tool guides learners as they assess the quality, relevance and rigor of evidence in CER studies.

 Participants in the program can expect to achieve the following learning objectives:

 - Demonstrate the use of comparative effectiveness research (CER) in health care clinical and formulary decision-making;

 - Evaluate appropriateness and methodological rigor of a single observational or synthesis study;

 - Synthesize the literature across research designs; and

 - Using available tools, apply CER methods to current medication-related decisions.

 Successful Completion of the Program: The Certificate Program is broken down into 6 modules.
 The learner must successfully complete each module with a 70% passing rate within a 12-month period of time.
 Each module test can be repeated up to 3 times to achieve this passing rate of 70% or greater.
 Those learners who do not successfully complete all modules in the certificate program during the 12 month time frame will not be eligible to complete the program, receive CE credit or receive a certificate.
 Participants receive automatic and immediate notification of their successfully or unsuccessful completion for each module.
 At the conclusion and successful completion of the Certificate Program Requirements, a special electronic certificate will be accessible to the learner through the Knowledge Enterprise Learning Management System.

 Cancellation or postponement of specific sessions will be provided to learners 15 days in advance of the workshop (phone or meet).